 Gillian McKeith

-Numerous dieting and lifestyle plans supported by McKeith, such as the concept of the detox diet and the value of colonic irrigation, are pseudoscience not supported by scientific research, as are her claims that through examining people's tongues and stool samples she can identify their ailments and dietary needs.
-McKeith possesses no qualifications in nutrition or medicine from accredited institutions, and in 2007 agreed with the Advertising Standards Authority to stop using the title "Doctor".
+Numerous practices supported by McKeith are pseudoscience not supported by scientific research, such as the detox diet, colonic irrigation, and her claims that examining the tongue and stool samples can be used to identify ailments and dietary needs.
+McKeith has no qualifications in nutrition or medicine from accredited institutions, and in 2007 agreed with the Advertising Standards Authority to stop using the title "Doctor".

-McKeith has written several books about nutrition, including ''You Are What You Eat'' (2004), which sold over two million copies, and ''Dr Gillian McKeith's Ultimate Health Plan'' (2006).
-However, the validity of her approach and the safety of her recommendations have been strongly criticised by health professionals.
+McKeith has written several books about nutrition, including ''You Are What You Eat'' (2004), which sold more than two million copies, and ''Dr Gillian McKeith's Ultimate Health Plan'' (2006).
+The validity of her approach and the safety of her recommendations have been strongly criticised by health professionals.
 She faced criticism during the COVID-19 pandemic for promoting COVID-19 misinformation and anti-vaccine views, and was described as a conspiracy theorist.
 Provided by Wikipedia

 1